-Maintenance supervisors are an essential part of every bigger maintenance department.
-The work they do helps to ensure business continuity and minimize the usual operational headaches associated with managing day-to-day maintenance operations.
+Once your maintenance department reaches a certain size, maintenance supervisors become essential.
+The work they do helps ensure business continuity and minimize the usual operational headaches associated with managing day-to-day maintenance operations.

-Below, we’re going to take a look at what maintenance supervisors do, what kind of skills they should have, and review how much does a maintenance supervisor makes yearly.
+Below, we’re going to take a look at what maintenance supervisors do, what kind of skills they should have, and review how much a maintenance supervisor earns.

 Maintenance supervisors act as a link between senior management and the rest of the maintenance team by serving as the primary channel for the flow of information within a facility.
 They are expected to organize, supervise, and direct maintenance workers.
 Although they are members of the maintenance team, this job title is considered as part of middle management.
 Therefore, maintenance supervisors usually occupy a more managerial role compared to maintenance technicians and mechanics.